 There was a further complication in Eman’s already challenging journey.
 She is still waiting to have her craniofacial surgery after her surgeon, Tony Holmes, discovered that she had a large nevus on her back and defects in her spinal cord that would require surgery.

 “After extensive consultation, Tony Pennington (Head of Plastic and Reconstructive Surgery at the Mercy) and I agreed that this should be addressed prior to undertaking the surgery on her face.
 It was a pretty complex operation, given the size of the nevus and Tony needed to insert tissue expanders to enable more skin to be grown to repair the wound,” said Tony Holmes.
 “One of the problems we face here is our reliance on the medical reports we receive about the children from their country of origin, which are often incomplete.
 It’s essential that we receive accurate referrals – the worst thing would be to bring a child to Australia whom you can’t help.”

 “In Eman’s case, we now have a more complete picture of her overall condition.
 She has recovered well from the operation on her back while at the Farm, which means we can now undertake the second stage operation to further refine her nose.
 When I saw Eman again, I almost didn’t recognise her, she’d grown so much.
 She’s a real sweetie and with this final surgery, there’s no reason why she can’t have a normal life,” said Tony.

 Eman is already thinking of her future and has some big plans.
-“I’d like to be like Moira and start a foundation to help children in China.
+“I’d like to start a foundation to help children in China.
 I know I can do it if I work hard,” she says.